Contents

 Indirect Cost Savings

-• Reduced Maintenance: Energy-efficient windows require less upkeep due to their design which minimizes condensation and the growth of mildew.
+• Reduced Maintenance: Energy-efficient windows require less upkeep due to their design, which minimizes condensation and mildew growth.
 This characteristic leads to savings on maintenance and cleaning costs over time.

-• Durable Materials: The use of durable materials in eco-friendly windows means a longer lifespan and fewer replacements.
-This durability translates to long-term savings for customers, as the initial investment pays off over the years.
+• Durable Materials: Using durable materials in eco-friendly windows means a longer lifespan and fewer replacements.
+This durability translates to long-term customer savings, as the initial investment pays off over the years.

 Low Carbon Footprint